A new music charity for Cornwall... get on board !

 Things changed for everyone in March 2020 with the arrival of the COVID pandemic and the beginning of several lock-downs until early 2021.
 This was a traumatic and distressing time for everyone, but for vulnerable people, or those with a disability, the impact was far greater, and the after affects long lasting.
 As a result, we decided that now was the right time to launch Bandwagon.

-Bandwagon will offer a series of innovative music based activities and projects delivered directly to those in need wherever they are in Cornwall.
+Bandwagon offers a series of innovative music based activities and projects delivered directly to those in need wherever they are in Cornwall.
 Our music sessions, which have been developed and refined over the last ten years, have been specifically designed to help and empower participants to face and overcome their individual challenges.

 ‘Sound Safari’